olliesharp5/rock-paper-scissors-lizard-spock/README.md

 ### Content

-* The code for the modal element in HTML, CSS and JavaScript was created with the assistance of the template found in: https://www.w3schools.com/howto/howto_css_modals.asp
+* The code for the modal elements in HTML, CSS and JavaScript was created with the assistance of the template found in: https://www.w3schools.com/howto/howto_css_modals.asp
 * The timeout element used in JavaScript used to delay the display of the alert message was found in: https://www.w3schools.com/jsref/met_win_settimeout.asp
 * The CSS attribute to fade the backfround color was found in: https://www.w3schools.com/css/css3_gradients.asp
-*

 ### Media

 * The icon used for the favicon is from favicon.io
 * The image used for the title is from pngwing.com
-* The images used for the play cards have been cut from the png used in the title
+* The images used for the play cards have been cut from the .png used in the title
-* The image used for the question mark card is
+* The image used for the question mark card is from pngwing.com